 Help a colleague with visual impairment better use a key CRM system that is integral to their job.

 We then followed this intrepid group of Vodafone designers and filmed the day, as they progressed from concept through to solution.
-This was edited into 3 key episodes captured their approach and showed first hand what an impact design can have for the end-user.
-Crafted into a micro-interactive experience with bite-size insights and further reading, the viewer gets both the emotive reaction that encourages relatability and the tools to go out and make better decisions.
+This was edited into three key episodes that captured their approach and showed first hand what an impact design can have for the end-user.
+Crafted into a micro-interactive experience with bitesize insights and further reading, the audience gets both the emotive reaction that encourages relatability and the tools to go out and make better decisions.

 The video above is a teaser montage of this journey.

 Design is the Difference created many crucial shifts in culture, especially the way design is viewed and practiced at Vodafone – some were expected, others unexpected.

 Over 7000 colleagues voluntarily chose to engage with the experience, increasing awareness of the importance, benefits and uses of design thinking within Vodafone’s senior leadership.

 It also prompted a significant investment in Vodafone’s first annual global design conference that aims to introduce and upskill more colleagues in this, now vital, internal capability.

 The project created such a profound emotional response among those colleagues who have always had challenges with accessing digital products, that there are now ambassadors for accessibility worldwide at Vodafone.
 Their first action being to improve the company’s accessibility skills by creating a set of standards that’ll be integrated within all design and development workflows – forever changing how Vodafone operates.

 Finally the projects won Gold at the 2020 Digital Impact Awards for: